opra-project/OPRA/README.md

 ### Where is the data coming from?

-This repository is intended to aggregate the major creators of EQ curves from the headphones communities.
-We have kicked things off by ingesting and cleaning data from [the AutoEQ project](https://github.com/jaakkopasanen/AutoEq), as it is already released under a sufficiently permissive license.
+This repository is intended to aggregate the output of major creators of EQ curves from the headphones communities.
+We have kicked things off by ingesting and cleaning the data from [the AutoEQ project](https://github.com/jaakkopasanen/AutoEq), as it is already released under a permissive license.

-We hope that over time other major creators of EQ compensation curves will choose to be a part of this, and we look forward to learning where the community wants this project to go next.
+We hope that over time other major creators of EQ compensation curves will choose to be a part of this effort, and we look forward to collaborating with the community to see where you want to take it next.

 ### Who can use this data?